uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.8.1 =
+* Force asset reload (coding standards changed the formatting of a lot of js and css assets).

 = 2.8.0 =
 * Add authorizer_ldap_search_filter filter (for customizing the LDAP search filter to further restrict LDAP logins).
 Props @jesus33c for the idea!
 * Add authorizer_user_register action.
 Props @pablo-tapia for the suggestion!